Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Introduction

 We also find that using \acp{LLM} to directly model \ac{QPP}, i.e., asking \acp{LLM} to directly generate values of \ac{IR} evaluation metrics, performs much worse than \ourmodel.
 This finding reveals that \ourmodel is a more effective way of modeling \ac{QPP} using \acp{LLM}.
 Furthermore, our experiments demonstrate the effectiveness of our devised approximation strategy in nDCG@10: \ourmodel achieves state-of-the-art \ac{QPP} quality at the shallow judging depth 10, and \ourmodel's \ac{QPP} quality reaches saturation when it further judges up to 100--200 retrieved items in a ranked list.
 See Section~\ref{sec:depth}.

-Moreover, we investigate the impact of fine-tuning and the choice of \acp{LLM} on the quality of generated relevance judgments and \ac{QPP}.
-Besides LLaMA-7B, we consider the newly-released Llama-3-8B~\citep{llama3modelcard}, and Llama-3-8B-Instruct~\citep{llama3modelcard}, and compare their fine-tuned versions against their few-shot prompted counterparts.
-We find that fine-tuning markedly improves the quality of relevance judgment generation and \ac{QPP} for all \acp{LLM}; the performance of fine-tuned \acp{LLM} in terms of judging relevance exceeds that of a commercial \ac{LLM} (GPT-3.5)~\citep{faggioli2023perspectives}.
-Also, we observe that the newly released and instruction-tuned \acp{LLM} generally deliver better performance.
-This implies that with a more effective \ac{LLM}, \ourmodel has the potential to be more effective at \ac{QPP}.
+Moreover, we conduct an in-depth analysis to investigate the impact of fine-tuning and the choice of \acp{LLM} on the quality of generated relevance judgments and \ac{QPP}.
+We consider two families of \acp{LLM}, Llama and Mistra, with sizes ranging from 1B to 70B, under both few-shot and fine-tuned settings.
+We find that fine-tuning markedly improves the quality of relevance judgment generation and \ac{QPP} for all \acp{LLM}.
+In particular, a fine-tuned 3B model (Llama-3.2-3B-Instruct) provides the best trade-off between \ac{QPP} quality and computational efficiency: it not only significantly outperforms 70B few-shot models, but also achieves \ac{QPP} quality comparable to that of fine-tuned 7B and 8B models.
+This suggests that, compared to few-shot prompting, fine-tuning LLMs for relevance prediction can yield higher effectiveness in both relevance prediction and QPP, even with relatively small model sizes; this, in turn, implies that fine-tuning can offer strong performance at lower inference costs.
+Moreover, the performance of fine-tuned \acp{LLM} in terms of judging relevance exceeds that of a commercial \ac{LLM} (GPT-3.5)~\citep{faggioli2023perspectives}.
 See Section~\ref{sec:fewshot}.

 Additionally, to show \ourmodel's compatibility with other types of relevance prediction methods, we adapt a state-of-the-art pointwise \ac{LLM}-based re-ranker, RankLLaMA~\citep{ma2023fine}, into a relevance judgment generator by applying a threshold to its re-ranking scores.
-Our results indicate that \ourmodel integrated with RepLLaMA achieves high \ac{QPP} quality, at the cost of tuning a proper threshold.
+Our results indicate that \ourmodel integrated with RankLLaMA achieves high \ac{QPP} quality, at the cost of tuning a proper threshold.
 The high \ac{QPP} quality achieved by RankLLaMA demonstrates \ourmodel's compatibility with other types of relevance prediction methods.
 See Section~\ref{sec:reranker}.

+To demonstrate the generalizability of QPP-GenRE to a new domain, we conduct experiments of applying QPP-GenRE to conversational search~\citep{mo2025conversational,meng2025bridging} in a zero-shot manner.
+Specifically, we evaluate QPP-GenRE and baselines when predicting the performance of a conversational dense retriever~\citep{yu2021few} on the CAsT-19~\citep{dalton2020cast} and 20~\citep{Dalton2020CAsT2T} datasets.
+We found that QPP-GenRE consistently outperforms all baselines on both datasets, demonstrating strong generalizability.
+See Section~\ref{sec:cs}.